nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 6. Add the number of keys you will be using in your wallet.
 Then, add the required keys to sign a transaction.

 {{< notice tip >}}
-NOTE: The total number of keys refers to how many keys are valid for this wallet.
-The required keys refers to how many keys are needed to sign and send a transaction.
+The total number of keys refers to how many keys are involved in this wallet.
+The required keys refer to how many keys are needed to sign off on each transaction.
+The latter is always smaller or equal to the former.
 {{< /notice >}}

 <img src = desktopWalletConfig.png